Job Placement Office - Internships & Careers Service

 How to publish an internship/job offer

-If a company or organisation wants to publish a compulsory internship position they should fill in a form and send it to email@example.com.
+- If a company or organisation wants to publish a curricular internship position they should fill in a form and send it to email@example.com.
 Students then apply directly to the contact details.
 Once the company has made its selection and decided on the successful candidate, they will inform the Job Placement Office.

-Optional internships and job applications are managed via the Università degli Studi di Torino portal and forwarded to the employer after their expiry date or occasionally on request.
+- Extracurricular internships and job applications are managed via the Università degli Studi di Torino portal and forwarded to the employer after their expiry date or occasionally on request.
 In this case, companies can login and upload their own job and internship opportunities.

 How to request lists of graduates